jameschapman19/cca_zoo/docs/joss/paper.md

 After the model has been fit, its transform() method can be used to project views into latent variables and score() can be used to measure the canonical correlations.

-The package is accompanied by documentation and a number of tutorial notebooks which serve as both guides to the package as well as educational resources for multiview learning methods.

 Due to the size of the PyTorch and NumPyro packages used respectively in the deep and probabilistic models, these models are only installed when the optional [deep] and [probabilistic] are passed during pip install.
 The complete list of models along with their installation tag are provided below.